ennnbeee/ennnbeee.github.io/content/posts/Endpoint-Manager-Device-Filters.md

 **Dynamic Groups**
 ![Image](/img/filtervgroup-group-operators.png#left)

-Another win there, **2-0** to the Groups.
+*Another win there, **3-0** to the Groups.*

 # Overcome and Adapt

-Even with these limitations (and the 2-0 loss), the benefits still shine through over Dynamic Groups in many areas of Endpoint Manager, and I strongly recommend moving to using the 'All Devices' and 'All Users' in-built assignments in conjunction with Device Filters, just to make your life that little bit easier when managing devices.
+Even with these Device Filter limitations (and the 3-0 loss), the benefits of reusability and speed in which they are processed still shine through over Dynamic Groups in many areas of Endpoint Manager, and I strongly recommend moving to using the 'All Devices' and 'All Users' in-built assignments in conjunction with Device Filters, just to make your life that little bit easier when managing devices.

 You've come this far, so why not give creating them a shot and [create a filter](https://docs.microsoft.com/en-us/mem/intune/fundamentals/filters) or two?